 Depending on the size and layout of your kitchen, it might not be a bad idea to spend a day cleaning out all of the cabinets.
 Try to gather everything on your dining room table and wipe the inside of all your cabinets out, then turn the focus to the cabinet doors and drawer handles.

 TIP: Mr. Clean Magic Erasers might be the best trick if you have all white materials.

-While you’re in the process of cleaning out your cabinets, take a second to think about the layout of what’s in each nook, and the size of the materials going in it.
-If you’re constantly cramming dishes into a single drawer, or fighting to remove the Crock-Pot from a corner cabinet- there might be better locations for bulky items.
-It might also be time to get rid of some of the items that don’t get used.
+While cleaning out your cabinets, take a second to think about the layout of what’s in each nook and the size of the materials going in it.
+If you’re constantly cramming dishes into a single drawer or fighting to remove the Crock-Pot from a corner cabinet- there might be better locations for bulky items.
+It might also be time to eliminate some things that aren’t used.